MetaBarj0/warp/documentation/development/README.md

   must be met to consider the requirement fulfilled.
 - `Examples`, that can help any stakeholder to understand how that requirement can be observed in its implementation within the project.
+- `References` to point on external document directly related to this `requirement.`
 Besides these elements, a requirement author is free to add as many paragraphs he wants.
 Keep in mind however that a requirement must be clear and readable.